 Adrin Jalali is an open source developer at Anaconda, with a background in computer science and bioinformatics.
 He is an active member of the PyData community and has been contributing to scikit-learn since 2018.

-Andreas C. Müller is an Associate Research Scientist at the Data Science Institute at Columbia University.
+Andreas C. Müller is a Principal Research SDE at Microsoft..
 He is the author of the book “Introduction to machine learning with Python”.
 He has been a core contributor to scikit-learn since 2011.

 Joel Nothman has been helping to maintain Scikit-learn since 2013, when he was completing his PhD in Natural Language Processing at the University of Sydney.
 He now works in a technical leadership role at the Sydney Informatics Hub, consulting, engineering and teaching to enhance data-driven research at the same university.